 By the time of his trial, Stinney hadn’t seen his parents in weeks, and they were too afraid of getting attacked by a white mob to come to the courthouse.
 So the 14-year-old was surrounded by strangers — up to 1,500 of them.

 Following a deliberation that took less than 10 minutes, the all-white jury found Stinney guilty of murder, with no recommendation for mercy.

 On April 24, 1944, the teen was sentenced to die by electrocution.

 The Execution Of George Stinney Jr.

-On June 16, 1944, George Stinney Jr. walked into the execution chamber at the South Carolina State Penitentiary in Columbia with a Bible under his arm.
+On June 16, 1944, George Stinney Jr. walked into the execution chamber at the South Carolina State Penitentiary in Columbia with a Bible tucked under his arm.

 When officials turned on the switch, 2,400 volts surged through Stinney’s body, causing the mask to slip off.
 His eyes were wide and teary, and saliva was emanating from his mouth for all the witnesses in the room to see.
 After two more jolts of electricity, it was over.

-A Murder Conviction Overturned 70 Years Too Late
+A Murder Conviction Overturned 70 Years Later

 George Stinney’s murder conviction was thrown out in 2014.
 His siblings claimed that his confession was coerced and that he had an alibi: At the time of the murders, he was with his sister Aime watching the family’s cow.

 They also noted that a man named Wilford “Johnny” Hunter, who claimed to be Stinney’s cellmate, said that Stinney denied murdering Binnicker and Thames.